ni/nilrt-snac-guide/dev/MAINTENANCE.md

 1. Ensure the information in `conf.py` matches the releasing version.

+1. Update the document version table in `document_metadata.py`.

 1. Commit any changes required.

 1. Tag and sign the HEAD.